stratumn/agent/packages/agent-js/README.md

 ### Available plugins:

 - `actionArgs`: Saves the action and its arguments in link meta information.
-- `agentUrl`: Saves in segment meta the URL that can be used to retrieve a segment.
 - `encryptedState`: Encrypts the state before the segment is saved.
 Filters out segment that cannot be decrypted.
 - `localTime`: Saves the local timestamp in the link meta information.
 - `signedState`: Signs the state before the segment is saved.
 Filters out segments whose signature is invalid.